GandhiCloudLab/ibm-container-registry/01-create-container-registry/readme.md

 Create Registry namespaces and expose the API Keys to acess the registry by using the below steps.

-### 1. Create Registry
+### 1. Create Registry Namespace

 Create Registry namespace in `Tokyo` region.

-Note the registry is created in an account called `IBM-JeyaGandhi`
+Note the registry is created in an account called `IBM-JeyaGandhi`.

 <img src="images/01-create-registry-ns-1.png" >
 <img src="images/02-create-registry-ns-2.png" >